bucketeer-io/bucketeer/docs/rfcs/autoops-flag-trigger.md

 3. If the above conditions are all true, then call the `feature` API to turn on/off the feature flag base on the `flagTriggerSecret.Action`.

-* How to re-generate the trigger url?
+* How to reset the trigger url?

-When re-generate the trigger url, we need to generate a new `uuid`, then update the `flag_trigger`.`uuid` field by the new `uuid`, and then encrypt the new `flagTriggerSecret` by the following code:
+When reset the trigger url, we need to generate a new `uuid`, then update the `flag_trigger`.`uuid` field by the new `uuid`, and then encrypt the new `flagTriggerSecret` by the following code:

 ```